* Euro supported as market awaits U.S. jobs data

 But Draghi, speaking after the ECB left interest rates unchanged at a record low 0.75 percent, offered no clues as to when Spain might make a formal aid request that would activate the programme.

-Market players said traders were wary of selling the euro before any Spanish aid request.
+Market players said traders seemed to be looking to sell the euro on rallies but were wary of doing so ahead of a Spanish aid request.
 If Spain asks for a bailout it would be likely to lift investor appetite to take on risk and boost the euro.

 The euro has also been supported by investors buying it back against currencies such as sterling and the Australian dollar, traders said.

-The euro slipped 0.1 percent against the Australian dollar to A$1.2695 but remained close to a four-month high of A$1.2718 hit on Thursday.
+The euro eased 0.2 percent against the Australian dollar to A$1.2679 but remained close to a four-month high of A$1.2718 hit on Thursday.